 Adam Copeland grew up in the east bay in San Leandro as a Giants, 49ers, and Warriors fan.
 He attended Moreau Catholic High School in Hayward where he played basketball and lettered for 4 years in baseball.
 Following High School he attended Chabot college where he called football and basketball games for the radio station KCRH.
 After Chabot Adam majored in broadcast journalism at San Francisco State University.

 A lifetime Bay Area sports fan and San Francisco resident, Adam now hosts The Leadoff Spot, weekdays from 5-6 am.
-The show blends Adam’s strong foundation and love of baseball with his passion for the 49ers, Warriors and Giants.
 Adam’s youth and charisma paired with his sense of humor make for an informative and entertaining hour of radio–a great way to “leadoff’ your morning.
 Adam can also be heard before weekend Giants’ home games during Weekend’s in the Park with Marty Lurie.